National Waterways Museum: Industrial age

-The museum site occupies the former Netherpool port that was designed by Thomas Telford, under the direction of William Jessop, for the ill-fated Ellesmere Canal.
+The NWM site occupies the former Netherpool port that was designed by Thomas Telford, under the direction of William Jessop, for the ill-fated Ellesmere Canal.
 The proposed waterway in England and Wales was planned to carry commercial traffic between the rivers Mersey and Severn.
-The museum's historic buildings are all that remain of the inland port that transferred goods and cargo from narrowboats onto rivercraft that would then sail to the docks at Liverpool.
+The NWM's historic buildings are all that remain of the inland port that transferred goods and cargo from narrowboats onto rivercraft that would then sail to the docks at Liverpool.
 The northern section of the Ellesmere Canal, which was built as a 10 mi contour canal, connected Netherpool port to Chester Canal in 1797.
 When it opened, its revenue was expected to help fund the rest of the Ellesmere Canal project.
-However by 1805 work had stalled because of rising costs and the failure to generate the expected income from commercial boat traffic.
+However, by 1805 work had stalled because of rising costs and the failure to generate the expected income from commercial boat traffic.
 The plans to build the remaining southern section to the Shrewsbury Canal and the connection between Pontcysyllte and Chester were abandoned.